Watches, daggers and cricket ice cream: Asian summit treats - NewsBreak

 Watches, daggers and cricket ice cream: Asian summit treats

-BANGKOK (AP) — A custom wristwatch from Cambodian leader Hun Sen at the ASEAN summit in Phnom Penh, a foot-long dagger at the G-20 meetings in Bali, and cricket ice cream and Thai noodles with worm sauce at the APEC talks in Bangkok.
+A custom wristwatch from Cambodian leader Hun Sen at the ASEAN summit in Phnom Penh , a foot-long dagger at the G-20 meetings in Bali, and cricket ice cream and Thai noodles with worm sauce at the APEC talks in Bangkok.

 World leaders have a surfeit of swag and surprises awaiting them as they attend back-to-back-to-back summits in Asia starting this week.